Shrikrishna911/bank-customer-segmentation/README.md

-# customer segmentation on data of Union Bank of Bolivia.
+# Customer segmentation on data of Union Bank of Bolivia.
 RStudio is used to perform basic exploratory data analysis.
 Different methods to determine number of k or clusters for kmeans clustering is also performed in R Studio.
 Then the data is loaded to jupyter notebook cleaned and transformed.